RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/3-CNN/notes.md

   cross\_entropy= \sum_X loss\_class\_X \ .
 $$

-_Note_: if the target is a one-hot encoded vector (i.e.,it has $1$ in a single position (corresponding to the actual class) and $0$ in all others), then we can actually forget the targets and predictions for all other classes and only calculate the loss for the hot class.
+_Note_: if the target is a one-hot encoded vector (i.e., it has $1$ in a single position (corresponding to the actual class) and $0$ in all others), then we can actually forget the targets and predictions for all other classes and only calculate the loss for the hot class.
 In this case we have
 $$
   loss\_class\_X= - 1 \cdot \log (q(X))  \to \text{categorical cross entropy} \ .
 $$